Connect your data to Atlassian Analytics

 Setting up a “Dropdown” control requires two main steps:

-Create the “Dropdown” control for your dashboard.
+Create the “Dropdown” control.

 Connect the “Dropdown” control to a chart.